W. N. Haine

 Aim: To identify and understand the dynamic and thermodynamic mechanisms controlling midlatitude interannual SST variability.
 My focus is on internal ocean processes (advection, mixing, and waves) and their ability to carry signals from remote places in space and time.
 The ventilation process (see above) has a leading part to play.
 There are several fundamental issues about how these control mechanisms might operate, or even be described.
 Interestingly, this issue is closely related to problems in solid state theory and statistical physics.
 These topics all have roots in the theory of non-equilibrium dynamical systems.
 This subject is another area of interest for me.

 Teaching Rotating Stratified Fluid Dynamics

 To explore and develop the use of rotating tank experiments in undergraduate teaching of oceanic and atmospheric science.
-I have intern opportunities for quantitative undergraduates now! (email for details).
+To visit schools and talk about oceans, atmospheres, climate, and high-latitude exploration.